A complex truck accident on the evening of Wednesday, May 9, injured three drivers—one fatally—and closed a major traffic artery overnight.

 On Tuesday, May 15, Rocky Mount police charged Jerome Kinsey, for misdemeanor death by a motor vehicle and crossing the median on a controlled-access highway.
 Kinsey is scheduled to appear in District Court in August to respond to the charges.

-The staff and attorneys at Speaks Law Firm express our deepest condolences to the family and friends of Mr. Jenkins.
+The staff and truck accident attorneys at Speaks Law Firm express our deepest condolences to the family and friends of Mr. Jenkins.
 We hope the other two drivers will see a swift and full recovery from their injuries.